Milliman analysis: Corporate pension funded status

 The funded status of the 100 largest corporate defined benefit

-pension plans dropped by $5 billion during March as measured
+pension plans increased by $14 billion during June as measured

-increased to $266 billion from $261 billion at the end of
+$252 billion from $266 billion at the end of May, due to investment

 The projected benefit obligation (PBO), or pension liabilities,

-increased by $5 billion during March, raising the Milliman 100 PFI
+decreased by $3 billion during June, lowering the Milliman 100 PFI

-Over the last 12 months (April 2013 to March 2014), the cumulative asset return for these pensions has been 7.90% and the Milliman 100 PFI funded status deficit has improved by $48 billion.
-The primary reason for the increase in funded status has been the strong asset performance experienced throughout most of 2013.
-Discount rates had rebounded from all-time lows during 2013, as well, although they have since changed their direction thus far in 2014.
-The discount rate as of a year ago on March 31, 2013, was 4.22%, only eight basis points lower than where it stands a year later as of March 31, 2014.
-The funded ratio of the Milliman 100 companies has marginally increased over the past 12 months to 84.0% from 81.2%.
+Over the last 12 months (July 2013 to June 2014), the cumulative asset return for these pensions has been 14% and the Milliman 100 PFI funded status deficit has improved by $15 billion.
+The strong asset performance experienced over the last 12 months has fueled the funded status improvement, mitigating the effects of interest rate decreases.
+Since June 30, 2013, the discount rate has dropped 66 basis points to 4.08% from 4.74%.
+The funded ratio of the Milliman 100 companies has marginally increased over the past 12 months to 84.9% from 85.3%.

-If the Milliman 100 PFI companies were to achieve the expected 7.4% (as per the 2014 pension funding study) median asset return for their pension plan portfolios and the current discount rate of 4.30% were maintained during years 2014 and 2015, we forecast the funded status of the surveyed plans would increase.
-This would result in a projected pension deficit of $232 billion (funded ratio of 86.1%) by the end of 2014 and a projected pension deficit of $182 billion (funded ratio of 89.1%) by the end of 2015.
+If the Milliman 100 PFI companies were to achieve the expected 7.4% (as per the 2014 Milliman Pension Funding Study) median asset return for their pension plan portfolios and the current discount rate of 4.08% was maintained during years 2014 and 2015, we forecast the funded status of the surveyed plans would increase.
+This would result in a projected pension deficit of $228 billion (funded ratio of 86.7%) by the end of 2014 and a projected pension deficit of $173 billion (funded ratio of 89.9%) by the end of 2015.
 For purposes of this forecast, we have assumed 2014 aggregate contributions of $44 billion and 2015 aggregate contributions of $48 billion.
-Before the reflection of the fiscal year-end 2013 data, our index was previously projecting surplus funding by the end of 2015 for the Milliman 100 companies.
-However, the combined effect of lower discount rates and employer contributions will now push the projected return to surplus beyond year 2016.

 About the Milliman 100 Monthly Pension Funding Index